SteffenMauceri/Aerosol-Retrieval-from-Hyperspectral-observations/README.md

 # Aerosol-Retrieval-from-Hyperspectral-observations
 Code for the paper: "Neural Network for Aerosol Retrieval from Hyperspectral Imagery" available at: https://www.atmos-meas-tech-discuss.net/amt-2019-228/.
-If you use part of this code in you published work, please cite this paper.
+If you use part of this code in your published work, please cite this paper.

 Radiative Transfer calculations are first prepared in Matlab to train the Neural Network:
   1. run MODTInterpolator.m